The Newtown Pentacle

 Observation reveals that this cemetery seems to have been largely filled up by the early 20th century.
 A number of the interments reveal entire families lying together, and there are some extraordinary monuments to admire in this polyandrion.
 Observed interment dates started around the First Civil War and end during the 1920’s.
 Non scientific survey, this, just what I took notice of.

 As was the case with First Calvary back in LIC, the industrial atmosphere and consequent ‘acid rain’ has absolutely consumed and degraded the monuments composed of marble, whereas the granite ones look brand new.
 The marble ones have that typical ‘melting ice cream’ look.
-At Calvary, the acidic rainit was due to the Phelps Dodge outfit operating an actual sulfuric acid factory right about where the Kosciuszcko Bridge currently stands.
+At Calvary, the acidic rain was due to the Phelps Dodge outfit operating an actual sulfuric acid factory right about where the Kosciuszcko Bridge currently stands.

 In Pittsburgh, you can take your pick for ‘point source’ amongst all of the steel mills, railroads, and glass factories that used to be embedded around the place as being the origin point for corrosive gases in the atmosphere.